Ventimiglia Italy Travel Guide

 Find prepared foods alongside fresh ingredients.

-Many pizzerias, some with international ownership.
+Many pizzerias, some having international ownership.

 A few places offer international flavors like Asian or kebab.